 After long and happy career as a business coach, I discovered, very recently, my passion for painting.

-It came suddenly and it was huge surprise, as I’ve never had any inklings that there is an artist inside of me.
+It came suddenly and it was huge surprise, as I’ve never felt any inklings that there is an artist inside of me.

-Right from the start I knew what is my style.
-Abstract in strong colors, on the cool side of the spectrum, flat surface, hard lines.
+And surprisingly, right from the start I knew my style.
+Abstracts in strong colors, on the cool side of the spectrum, flat surface, hard lines.

 British critic Lawrence Alloway coined a name for this style: “Hard Edge Painting”.
 He used it to describe contemporary American geometric abstract painting featuring an “economy of form,” “fullness of color,” “neatness of surface,” and the nonrelational, allover arrangement of forms on the canvas.